phil-mansfield/shellfish/doc/tutorial.md

 A detailed description of the resource requirements of Shellfish can be found [here](https://github.com/phil-mansfield/shellfish/blob/master/doc/resources.md)

+### Common Problems

+Some common issues and their solutions can be found [here]((https://github.com/phil-mansfield/shellfish/blob/master/doc/common_problems.md).

 ### Penna Coefficients

 The mathematical form of the full 3D shell is described in depth